 It remains committed to excellence and ethical practice in teaching, scholarship and service at the local, national, and international levels.Distinctive role

 In particular, the Faculty has an integral role within Quebec Society.
 The Faculty has a historical and continuing commitment to the English Community within Quebec, and its institutions.
 In partnership with MELS and Quebec's teachers and other educational leaders, we prepare teachers, administrators and researchers, organize outreach activities and conduct research for school improvement.
 The Faculty is a bridge linking the educational agendas and approaches of the Anglophone, Francophone and Allophone communities.
 Within this role we have a concern for the teaching of English as a first and second language and of French as a second language.
-Working in partnership with aboriginal communities and institutions, the Faculty supports the efforts of aboriginal peoples to meet their educational goals by helping to provide initial and in-service programs for aboriginal teachers by engaging in research which supports these endeavours.
-As well, the Faculty facilitates the reciprocal transfer of knowledge between Quebec, other parts of Canada and other countries; Has a commitment to International Leadership - the Faculty is committed to influencing the national and international community of scholars and practitioners.
+Working in partnership with Indigenous communities and institutions, the Faculty supports the efforts of Indigenous peoples to meet their educational goals by helping to provide initial and in-service programs for Indigenous teachers by engaging in research that supports these endeavours.
+The Faculty facilitates the reciprocal transfer of knowledge between Quebec, other parts of Canada and other countries, and has a commitment to international leadership.
+That is to say, the Faculty is committed to influencing the national and international community of scholars and practitioners.
 Through its location in a cosmopolitan, multilingual and multicultural city, and its international staff, the Faculty welcomes students and visiting scholars from around the world, and extends its efforts in research and educational improvement to many countries.Areas of Research Excellence

-The Faculty of Education defines an area of research excellence as one which relates to our mission and in which we have:
+The Faculty of Education defines an area of research excellence as one that relates to our mission and in which we have: